michaelsbradleyjr/vps-setup/README.md

     $ ssh -p 12345 michael@x.x.x.x
     ...

-If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password.
+If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password, i.e. authentication was accomplished via PKI.

 # Basic firewall